 We did stop for refreshments and a rest in the hammocks.

 We made it to San Juan de Ortega in the early afternoon feeling strong, most likely because we hadn’t been carrying backpacks all day long.
 We decided to grab our packs and headed at least to Ages (3.6km) or Atapuerca (6.1km).
 It was a great decision for us and a fantastic hike.
 We stopped for refreshments at El Alquimista in Ages and then powered on to Atapuerca.
 We were able to get beds at the second highest place in town.
 We were settled in our accommodations by 4:00pm.
 And by the way, “settling in” means hand-washing laundry, showering, and napping, not necessarily in that order.

 After settling in, we went to the gathering area for the pilgrim meal.
 It was a fantastic meal of lamb burgers, a delicious IPA (my first in Spain!), and really good conversations with a friend of a few days from Tennessee and a new friend from the UK.

 After the meal, we went up to the highest point of the town, the local church.
 There was a bench in the courtyard of the church looking out to the north and the east.
 It was a beautiful view!

 We were soaking in the scene when a local family came walking up the hill.
 They had a young son, maybe about 3 years old.
 The boy climbed up on the bench with Jimmy and me as if he’d known us for decades.
 And he sat in silence with us for 10 minutes.
-When his mother told him it was time to go, he refused and started crying (kids in Spain are like US kids?!?).
+When his mother told him it was time to go, he refused and started crying.
 He was finally convinced to go if we hugged him and kissed him on the cheek.
 Satisfied with a proper goodbye from friends, he walked with his parents back down the hill.